ericyd/salamivg/README.md

 npm publish --access public
 ```

-### Compatibility
+## Compatibility

 I developed this with Node 20 but I'd bet money it works back to like Node 14 or so.

 ### Deno / Bun?

-Please open an issue, although tbh I'd expect this to work fine with any JS runtime.
+Please open an issue if needed, although tbh I'd expect this to work fine with any JS runtime.
 The most modern JS feature this library uses is classes with private properties.

+### ES Modules only

+Is this a problem?
+Feel free to open an issue if you need commonjs.
+I think it would be trivial to set up rollup or similar to bundle into a commonjs package and include it in the exports, I just haven't done it because probably nobody will ever install this library.

 ## TODO

-1. Describe why not https://www.npmjs.com/package/svg.js, or https://dmitrybaranovskiy.github.io/raphael/
+1. Describe why not https://www.npmjs.com/package/svg.js, or https://dmitrybaranovskiy.github.io/raphael/, or p5.js
-2. Add comparisons to other frameworks (see https://openrndr.org/ for example)
+2. Add comparisons to frameworks in other languages (see https://openrndr.org/ for example)
 3. Finish public interface for "oscillator noise"
 4. Finish "guide"
 5. Set up CI